mattpopovich/mattpopovich.com/_posts/2024-11-18-moving-my-plex-library-from-a-mac-to-a-synology-nas.md

 ### What is this post about?
 This post documents my experience moving my [Plex](https://www.plex.tv/) server from my MacBook to a [Synology NAS](https://www.synology.com/dsm/solution/what-is-nas/for-home) (network attached storage).
 The Plex server was installed using the [Mac Plex app](https://www.plex.tv/media-server-downloads/?cat=computer&plat=macos) (`.dmg`) and I will be transitioning to docker on the Synology NAS to make future moves (if necessary) much easier due to docker being operating system independent.

-I use [Tautulli](https://tautulli.com/) for Plex statistics, so I will also be moving that from the Mac (running via Python) to a docker container on the Synology NAS as well. <!-- TODO reference my post -->
+I use [Tautulli](https://tautulli.com/) for Plex statistics, so I will also be moving that from the Mac (running via Python) to a docker container on the Synology NAS as well.
+I've documented that in a separate blog post [here](/posts/moving-tautulli-from-a-mac-to-a-synology-nas/).

 > Note that this post is not meant to be an endorsement of Synology.
 While I do use one of their machines and like it, I can't say I agree in the direction the company is moving...
 Removing features ([video station](https://www.youtube.com/watch?v=D4YLeTQXICY)), [requiring Synology-branded hardware](https://www.reddit.com/r/synology/comments/1f310mx/end_of_video_station_no_more_synology/lkb066q/) (RAM, HDDs), etc.
 >